Taking samples (soil, manure, forage, or water) is an important part of nutrient management. This information can help you:

 Click on the following area of interest to find out more about proper sampling techniques, handling procedures, and nutrient analysis information for:

-- Comprehensive soil test every three years for each field or management unit (ground of fields)
+- Comprehensive soil test every three years for each field or management unit (ground of fields) (click HERE to see what dairy operations are required to test for)

 - Annual fall nitrate test for each field or management unit (ground of fields)